flame-engine/flame-engine-site/docs/docs/util.md

 # Util

-Some stuff just doesn't fit anywhere else.
+On this page you can find documentation for some utility classes and methods.

-## Util Class
+## Device Class

-This class, accessible via `Flame.util`, has some sparse functions that are independent and good to have.

-It is recommended that the functions in this class be called via the `Flame.util` getter to utilize a single instance prepared by the Flame engine.
+This class can be accessed from `Flame.device` and it has some methods that can be used to control the state of the device, for instance you can change the screen orientation and set whether the application should be fullscreen or not.

-### `Flame.util.fullScreen()`
+### `Flame.device.fullScreen()`

 When called, this disables all `SystemUiOverlay` making the app full screen.
-When called in the main method, makes your app full screen (no top nor bottom bars)
+When called in the main method, it makes your app full screen (no top nor bottom bars).

+**Note:** It has no effect when called on the web.

-### `Flame.util.setLandscape()`
+### `Flame.device.setLandscape()`

 This method sets the orientation of the whole application (effectively, also the game) to landscape and depending on operating system and device setting, should allow both left and right landscape orientations.
-To set the app orientation to landscape on a specific direction, use either `Flame.util.setLandscapeLeftOnly` or `Flame.util.setLandscapeRightOnly`.
+To set the app orientation to landscape on a specific direction, use either `Flame.device.setLandscapeLeftOnly` or `Flame.device.setLandscapeRightOnly`.

+**Note:** It has no effect when called on the web.

-### `Flame.util.setPortrait()`
+### `Flame.device.setPortrait()`

-This method sets the orientation of the whole application (effectively, also the game) to portrait and depending on operating system and device setting, should allow both up and down landscape orientations.
-To set the app orientation to portrait on a specific direction, use either `Flame.util.setPortraitUpOnly` or `Flame.util.setPortraitDownOnly`.
+This method sets the orientation of the whole application (effectively, also the game) to portrait and depending on operating system and device setting, it should allow for both up and down portrait orientations.
+To set the app orientation to portrait for a specific direction, use either `Flame.device.setPortraitUpOnly` or `Flame.device.setPortraitDownOnly`.

+**Note:** It has no effect when called on the web.

-### `Flame.util.setOrientation()` and `Flame.util.setOrientations()`
+### `Flame.device.setOrientation()` and `Flame.device.setOrientations()`

 If a finer control of the allowed orientations is required (without having to deal with `SystemChrome` directly), `setOrientation` (accepts a single `DeviceOrientation` as a parameter) and `setOrientations` (accepts a `List<DeviceOrientation>` for possible orientations) can be used.

-### `Flame.util.initialDimensions()`

-Returns a `Future` with the dimension (`Size`) of the screen.
-This has to be done in a hacky way because of the reasons described in the code.
-If you are using `BaseGame`, you probably won't need to use these, as every `Component` will receive this information.

-**Note**: Call this function first thing in an `async`hronous `main` and `await` its value to avoid the "size bug" that affects certain devices when building for production.

-### `Flame.util.addGestureRecognizer()` and `Flame.util.removeGestureRecognizer()`

-These two functions help with registering (and de-registering) gesture recognizers so that the game can accept input.
-More about these two functions [here](input.md#Input).

-### Other functions

-* `renderWhereAt` and `renderRotated`: if you are directly rendering to the `Canvas`, you can use these functions to easily manipulate coordinates to render things on the correct places.
-They change the `Canvas` transformation matrix but reset afterwards.
+**Note:** It has no effect when called on the web.

 ## Timer

-Flame provides a simple utility class to help you handle countdowns and event like events.
+Flame provides a simple utility class to help you handle countdowns and timer state changes like events.

-__Countdown example:__
+Countdown example:

 ```dart
 import 'dart:ui';